 Our house can be the messiest, most unorganized place during the week, with so many dog fur tumbleweeds on the floor you could craft a new puppy from them.

-I’m exhausted after working all day, cooking and eating dinner, feeding and walking the dog and clearing the dinner mess.
+I’m exhausted after working all day.
+Then I have to do my chores – cooking and eating dinner, feeding and walking the dog and clearing the dinner mess.
 After all that, it’s time to RELAX, not clean!

 My favorite way of relaxing is getting on the internet to connect with my friends and family.
 I sometimes get a little nostalgic and impulsively invite them to visit on the weekend.